Tigiria State

-Tigiria State, was one of the princely states of India during the period of the British Raj.
+Tigiria State was one of the princely states of India during the period of the British Raj.
 It was located in present-day Tigiria block of Cuttack district, Odisha.
 Although it was the smallest of the states of the Orissa States Agency it was the most densely populated.
-The last ruler of Tigiria joined the state to the Indian Union in 1948.
+The last ruler of Tigiria joined the state to the Indian Union by signing the instrument of accession in 1948.

-The state was bound in the north by Dhenkanal State, in the east it was bound by Athgarh State, in the south by the Mahanadi River and in the west by Baramba State.
+The state was bound in the north by Dhenkanal State, in the east by Athgarh State, in the south by the Mahanadi River and in the west by Baramba State.

 History

 The name 'Tigiria' likely originated in the Sanskrit Trigiri, meaning "Three Hills".
 Most of the inhabitants of Tigiria were Hindu, members of the Chasa caste, and important places of worship were located within the area of Tigiria State.

 Tigiria was founded at an uncertain date in the sixteenth century by a ruler named Nityananda Tunga of the local Kshatriya Tunga clan of Central Odisha region.
 According to legends he was directed to the spot in a dream while on a pilgrimage to Puri.
 In 1682, the Marathas granted the title of Mahapatra to Raja Sankarsen Tunga for his services.
 His successor Gopinath Chamupati Singh has authored the war treatise Virasarvasvam.

-The last Raja Brajraj Kshatriya Birbar Chamupati Singh Mahapatra signed the accession to the Indian Union on 1 January 1948 and was the final surviving royal of the British Raj-era princely states until he breathed his last in 2015.
+The last Raja Brajraj Kshatriya Birbar Chamupati Singh Mahapatra signed the accession to the Indian Union on 1 January 1948 and was the final surviving royal of the British Raj-era princely states until he died in 2015.